moogacs/docs.buf.build/docs/reference/inputs.md

 ## Automatically derived Formats

-By default, `buf` will derive the Format and compression of an Input from the path via the file extension.
+By default, `buf` derives the Format and compression of an Input from the path via the file extension.

 | Extension | Derived Format | Derived Compression |